MaxCarroll0/polymorphic-type-slicing-mechanisation/README.md

 failing check); read `result/status` to confirm type-checking actually passed.

 ## Dev shell
+Use direnv with the .envrc or nix develop:

 ```
 nix develop
 ```

-Drops you into a shell with Agda and the standard library on `PATH`.
-From there, `agda all.agda` type-checks the whole project.
+Then, `agda all.agda` type-checks the whole project.